UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 `module spider` contains the versions of the module.
 For example, to load the `samtools/1.17` module, do `module load samtools/1.17`.

+???- question "How does the output of `module load GATK/4.3.0.0` look like?"

+    ```
+    $ module load GATK/4.3.0.0
+    Note that all versions of GATK starting with 4.0.8.0 use a different wrapper
+    script (gatk) than previous versions of GATK.
+You might need to update your
+    jobs accordingly.

+    The complete GATK resource bundle is in /sw/data/GATK

+    See 'module help GATK/4.3.0.0' for information on activating the GATK Conda
+    environment for using DetermineGermlineContigPloidy and similar other tools.
+    ```

+    This message references the command `module help GATK/4.3.0.0` for additional help with this module.

 ???- tip "Huh, `module load samtools/1.17` gives an error?"